Vir Bahadur Singh

-Vir Bahadur Singh (18 February 1935 – 30 May 1989) was an Indian politician belonging to the Indian National Congress.
-He was Chief Minister of Uttar Pradesh and Minister of Communications.
+Veer Bahadur Singh (18 February 1935 – 30 May 1989) was an Indian politician belonging to the Indian National Congress.
+He was Chief Minister of Uttar Pradesh from 1985 to 1988 and Minister of Communications in Central government from 1988 to 1989.
 He was also an author.

 Personal life

 Childhood and early life

-Vir Bahadur Singh was born in Gorakhpur.
+Veer Bahadur Singh was born in Gorakhpur.
 He was born in a Rajput family.

 Family

 His son, Fateh Bahadur Singh who studied in Colonel Brown Cambridge School, Dehradun has been the minister several times in Uttar Pradesh cabinet (Forest Minister of U.P.).

 Political career

 Vir Bahadur Singh remained Chief Minister of Uttar Pradesh from 24 September 1985 till 25 June 1988.

 He was appointed Union Minister of Communication in 1988, by Rajiv Gandhi.

-Late Om Prakash Pandey & Mr. Brij Bhushan Singh were his close aides.
+Late Om Prakash Pandey and Mr. Brij Bhushan Singh were his close aides.
 Vir Bahadur Singh has delegated his political activities in Eastern Uttar Pradesh to them.
-They were very active budding leaders in the belt of Allahabad University, Banaras Hindu University & Purvanchal University.
+They were very active budding leaders in the belt of Allahabad University, Banaras Hindu University and Purvanchal University.
 The political activities at the grass root i.e. "student leadership at university level" touched its zenith under the leadership of Om Prakash Pandey.
-The root cause of their political success was Om Prakash's populist measures towards people atrocities & swift decision making.
+The root cause of their political success was Om Prakash's populist measures towards people atrocities and swift decision making.
 The sudden death of Om Prakash Pandey due to unknown reason in early 1988 broke the reign of burgeoning student political water in the region.
 All student associations dispersed after his death as Mr. Brij Bhushan Singh who was too young to accept the responsibility therefore withdrew from political career.

 The same proved the major setback for Vir Bahadur Singh and his political career hence losing majority in state assembly in June 1988.